Connect with others who understand.

 Written by Elizabeth Wescott

-Generally speaking, surgery for breast cancer is a low-risk procedure.
 After undergoing a lumpectomy, you hope your breasts will heal and stay healthy.
 If you start to notice changes to your breasts after surgery, it’s natural to worry about what’s normal and when you should call your doctor.

 One MyBCTeam member shared these concerns with the community.
 “The breast where I had a lumpectomy about one and a half months ago is changing.
 My nipple is changing color.
 The skin is darkening, but sort of red at the same time.
 My lumpectomy incision isn’t in this area.
 Is this normal?” they asked.

-Most people who receive a breast cancer diagnosis will undergo a lumpectomy or a mastectomy.
-Your side effects may be different depending on whether you had lymph nodes removed and, if so, how many.
+This variation in breast cancer treatment makes it hard to predict exactly what changes you’ll experience.
+Your surgery side effects may vary depending on whether you had lymph nodes removed and, if so, how many.
 Whether you had chemotherapy or radiotherapy can also be a factor.

 Breast Changes After a Lumpectomy